Richardaeld/google_translate_game/README.md

 + The game title stands out due to the use of a large font with a dark text shadow.
 + The text descriptions for select/options are placed over a dark background with a bright text color to help them stand out and draw the eye.
 + Multiple user inputs are given for returning and new users alike.
++ Multiple user inputs allow users to choose how easy or difficult they want to make the game.
++ A selection of six different languages is given to the user.
+These languages are pairable in any combination.
++ An adjustable difficulty (matching delay) is provided to users.
+This force users to use their memory over hunting and pecking.

 ### Game Board
 + A dark background image was used to help the cards stand out.
-+ The background was chosen because it resembles a desk or table.
++ The background was chosen because it resembles a desk or table because this is a typical place to play cards.

 ### Gameplay
 + The gameplay is kept intuitive and simple so users can focus on recognizing foreign words or remembering where words were placed.
 + The game header contains a timer and points calculator in an easy to read format.
+This encourages users to do better each time.
-+ The cards are dynamically added and removed with JavaScript when the game starts and ends.
++ The cards are dynamically added/removed and menus disappear/appear with JavaScript when the game starts and ends.
+This maximizes availiable screen real estate.
 + The game allows multiple playthroughs without having to refresh the browser.
-+ A click limiter was installed to keep users from spam clicking to win the game.
-This default time delay can be increased by selecting a different game difficulty setting.
++ A click limiter was installed to keep users from spam clicking to win or break the game.
 + The game pulls random word pairings from its language bank for each round.
+This keeps the game feeling fresh and interesting to returning users.

 ### Game Cards
-+ The default background image of the game cards resemble that of flash cards that school students would use.
++ The "index card" of the game cards resemble that of flash cards that school students would use.
 + The font family chosen for the cards mimics a hand-written font and was paired with a bright text color.
-This combination gives a homemade flash card appearance.
+This combination gives a fun homemade flash card appearance.
++ The "playing card" of the game cards resemble playful deck cards.
+They give a more fun feeling rather than studious.
 + A CSS effect is applied to the game cards to give them a flipping animation.
 This gives the game a simple but memorable wow factor.

 ### Page Performance